Pollinators are essential to the survival of many flowering plants, and to the production of over 85% of our food and fiber producing crops.

 - Apiary Services - NC Department of Agriculture and Consumer Services

-A partnership between the USDA and NIFA working to supply data on the best beekeeping practices to produce healthier honey bees. - Cooperative Standards – Mississippi State University Extension Services Cooperative standards for the coexistence of row crop farmers and beekeepers adopted in Mississippi.
+- Cooperative Standards - Mississippi State University Extension Services Cooperative standards for the coexistence of row crop farmers and beekeepers adopted in Mississippi.

 - North American Pollinator Protection Campaign - Encourage the health of resident and migratory pollinating animals in North America